Welcome to PLAYHOUSE

 March 2012 – March 2013, On leave

-2004 – 2007, Digital Technology, Learning and Game Formats: Computer games, motivation and gender funded by the Eduserv Foundation
+2004 – 2007.
+Digital Technology, Learning and Game Formats: Computer games, motivation and gender funded by the Eduserv Foundation.
+Example publication.

-2001 – 2003, Textuality and Videogames: Interactivity, Narrative Space and Role Play funded by the AHRB, co-directed by David Buckingham and Andrew Burn.
+2001 – 2003.
+Textuality and Videogames: Interactivity, Narrative Space and Role Play funded by the AHRB, co-directed by David Buckingham and Andrew Burn.
 Example publication (I joined the IOE as a researcher for this project).

-What’s digital game studies?
-For more information about research into digital games, online worlds or computer games, try the journal Game Studies, or visit the digital library at the Digital Games Research Association, particularly the papers from the DiGRA international conferences.
-There is a also a sample issue of the journal Games and Culture online here, plus there are short biographies of some games theorists (mostly UK-based ones) on the various event programmes listed here under ‘Pages’.
+For more information about research into digital games, online worlds or computer games, try the journal Game Studies, or visit the searchable digital library at the Digital Games Research Association, particularly the papers from the DiGRA international conferences.
+There is a also a sample issue of the journal Games and Culture online here, Other game studies journals available online include Loading, and Eludamos and First Person Scholar.

-Accessibility – If you have trouble accessing the information on this blog, and you would prefer the material in another format please contact me d.carr[at]ioe.ac.uk.
+If you have trouble accessing the information on this blog, and you would prefer any of the material in another format please contact me d.carr[at]ioe.ac.uk.